taiga-family/taiga-ui/README.md

 ## Why Taiga UI

 🧩 **Modular and fully-treeshakable.** We harnessed the power of Secondary Entry Points mechanism.
-You can import even one entity from our library and be sure that there is no redundant code in your bundle
+You can import even just one entity from our library and be sure that there is no redundant code in your bundle

 🧙 **Agnostic**.
-Our components are very flexible to be ready for any usecase.
-But we do not forget about basic UX issues to let you focus on your project features
+Our components are very flexible and are ready for any usecase.
+But we take care of basic UX aspects to let you focus on your project features

 🦋 **Customizable**.
 We use CSS custom properties for all our styling and provide easy methods to customize all UI components

 🛠 **Well engineered**.
-We do not afraid of DI, all our components in are OnPush, the whole project uses `strict` TypeScript mode
+We are not afraid of DI, all our components use OnPush and the whole project is developed with `strict` TypeScript mode

 📦 **It's big!** We have 130+ components, 100+ directives, dozens of tokens, utils and tools.
 And it isn't over yet 🚀